Nemanja0033/devconnect/README.md

 # 🧩 DevConnect v0.2.0 (Beta)

 **DevConnect** is a **social network for developers** focused on sharing programming knowledge, educational articles, and personal projects.
-The platform enables developers to connect, collaborate, and learn — all in one place.
+The platform enables developers to connect, collaborate, and learn, all in one place.

 ---